Desert landscapes, rainbow mountains, cultural villages, and some of the best food in Argentina, Salta and Jujuy have it all.

 The views were incredible, we reached nearly 5,000 meters in altitude, and we saw guanacos!

-There is an alternate route: If you’re not feeling this mountain pass.
-Take the paved highway 51 back to Salta.
+The Abra del Acay is no joke and is not a safe drive, best with a 4×4.
+Especially after storm damage.
+BUT There is an alternate route: Take the paved highway 51 back to Salta.
 Ideally, spend the night in Salta and then drive to Cachi the following day.
+If I were to repeat this route today, I wouldn’t drive the Abra del Acay like we did in 2018.

 If it’s raining, has snowed, or the road is unsafe (2024 update from a reader says it is not safe right now), this will be your only option.